Empowering Northeastern Strawberry Growers With Flower Mapping

 Hypothesis:

-Flower mapping is a tool for strawberry growers (1) for targeting pulses of N in the fall to enhance flowering and fruiting in the annual plasticulture system and (2) for managing row cover application to optimize crown branching and floral initiation in short-day cultivars grown in the annual plasticulture system.
-Flower maps will remove the uncertainty regarding the effectiveness of current practices involving fall N fertilization and row cover management and replace it with farm-generated, science-based recommendations to maximize sustainable strawberry production in the northeast.
+Flower mapping is a tool for strawberry growers to target pulses of N in the fall to enhance flowering and fruiting in the annual plasticulture system.
+Flower maps will remove the uncertainty regarding the effectiveness of current practices involving fall N fertilization and replace it with farm-generated, science-based recommendations to maximize sustainable strawberry production in the northeast.

 Materials and methods:

-Two variations of the annual plasticulture system will be utilized for the evaluation.
-One variation (the short day system) is the traditional annual plasticulture system using the short-day cultivar ‘Chandler’ which is familiar to growers.
-The other variation (the long-day system) utilizes the long day cultivar ‘Albion’ in a fall, off-season system that is becoming increasingly popular in the northeast.
+Two variations of the annual plasticulture system were utilized for the evaluation.
+One variation (the short day system) was the traditional annual plasticulture system using the short-day cultivar ‘Chandler’ which is familiar to growers.
+The other variation (the long-day system) utilized the long day cultivar ‘Albion’ in a fall, off-season system that is becoming increasingly popular in the northeast.
+The experimental designs were separate randomized complete blocks of each variation at each location in each year with 3-5 replications.
+All data was tested for normality, and the aligned rank transformation utilized for non-normal variables.
+All data was analyzed using an analysis of variance and means separated using Fishers Protected LSD.

-Plug plants of ‘Chandler’ were purchased from a commercial nursery in New Jersey for establishing in the field at the Cream Ridge Center and Snyder Farm for flower mapping studies.
+Plug plants of ‘Chandler’ were purchased from a commercial nursery in New Jersey.
 Plugs were planted in the plasticulture system on 9 September 2020 at Cream Ridge and 28 August at Snyder Farm.
-By 23 September 2020, approximately 50% of the plants at each location had died.
-Samples were evaluated by Rutgers plant pathologist Dr. Andy Wyenandt.
-He found high levels of Rhizoctonia and what appeared to be Thielaviopsis root rots on the samples.
-With such plant losses, the experimental plan for ‘Chandler’ in 2020 was modified to evaluate nitrogen application based on flower maps (N0 (control, 0 ppm nitrogen), N1 (800 ppm N one week after floral initiation detected) and N2 (800 ppm N one week after floral initiation + 800 ppm N two weeks after floral initiation).
-The row cover portion of the study was omitted due to lack of sufficient plant material for testing.
-In addition, the study at Cream Ridge was reduced to 3 replicates (initially planned for 5 replicates).
+By 23 September 2020, approximately 50% of the plants at each location had died from Rhizoctonia and Thielaviopsis root rots.
+Nitrogen evaluation treatments were: (1) N0 (control, 0 ppm nitrogen), (2) N1 (800 ppm N one week after floral initiation detected) and (3) N2 (800 ppm N one week after floral initiation + 800 ppm N two weeks after floral initiation).
+The study at Snyder Farm had 5 replications while the one at Cream Ridge had 3 replications.
 Samples for floral mapping were taken from each site on the dates indicated in Table 1.

 Table 1.
 Planting, sampling and treatment dates for floral mapping study of ‘Chandler’ strawberry established in a plasticulture system at two sites in New Jersey.